 About Jennifer Barone

-Jennifer considers yoga a path to experiencing life to its fullest.
-Her classes focus on bringing conscious awareness to our body and our breath to connect to our vital life force and our highest self whether we are moving or sitting still.
-She believes Yoga is a means to becoming more awake, alive and fully present.
+Jennifer considers yoga a path to experiencing and celebrating life to its fullest as an expression of gratitude.
+Her classes focus on bringing awareness, self-love and healing intention from our breath to our bodies – deeply connecting to our vital life force energy and our highest self through conscious movement.

-She believes that yoga is a truly flexible practice, designed to meet us where we are.
-She strives to create a welcoming, non-competitive practice that is a compassionate, invigorating, self-healing expression for every-body regardless of age, shape, background or belief system.
+She believes yoga is a truly flexible practice, designed to meet us where we are – in the present moment.
+She strives to create a welcoming, non-competitive practice that is compassionate and invigorating for every-body regardless of age, shape, background or belief system.
 She strives to make yoga a tangible and accessible philosophy that is meaningful and applicable to daily life, on and off the mat.

-Jennifer has been practicing yoga since 1998 and became a certified instructor in 2003.
-She has consistently taught weekly yoga classes, workshops and retreats in New York City and the San Francisco Bay Area ever since.
-She teaches an intuitive, multi-level flow class incorporating techniques from various disciplines including Kundalini, Qi Gong and Embodiment / Energy Work.
-She also enjoys teaching Restorative Yoga and Meditation and is always studying and experimenting.
+Jennifer has been practicing yoga since 1998, is a certified yoga instructor since 2003 and has taught weekly yoga classes, workshops and retreats in New York City and San Francisco ever since.
+She teaches an intuitive, multi-level Vinyasa flow class incorporating techniques from various disciplines including Kundalini, Qi Gong and Embodiment / Energy Work.
+She also enjoys teaching Restorative Yoga, Meditation and incorporating sound healing modalities.

-Her interest in energy work has lead Jennifer to become a certified Reiki healer and she offers a unique form of personalized, energy healing sessions using Reiki, high-vibrational Crystals and Sound Healing with tuning forks, Tibetan and crystal singing bowls to balance the chakras and enhance energy flow.
+Her interest in energy work has lead Jennifer to become a certified, master-level Reiki healer and she offers a unique form of personalized, energy healing sessions using Reiki energy, high-vibrational Crystals and Sound Healing with tuning forks, and Tibetan and crystal singing bowls to balance the chakras and enhance energy flow.